fxlui/medician/README.md

   - During development we have used [yarn](https://yarnpkg.com/lang/en/docs/install/), but you can use npm as well.

 - Expo and React Native

   - Follow the instructions [here](https://docs.expo.dev/get-started/installation/) to install expo.

+- Expo Go
+  - Follow the instructions [here](https://expo.dev/client) to install Expo Go on your phone.

 ### Installation